 This is simply a really nice watch in terms of design, and a watch that offers great value for money if you look at finishing, build quality, durability, and all other aspects that are important for a dive watch.
 Yes, it is more expensive than many of Seiko’s other watches, but the increase in price certainly shows in every single aspect of it.

 This is a complete set that has not been used before.
-The bracelet had one link removed but the previous collector decided to trade this in toward a Marathon JDD.
+The bracelet had one link removed but the previous collector decided to trade this in for a Marathon JDD (a great watch itself!).
 As such, this is a really good value for a superb professional SEIKO MARINE MASTER PROFESSIONAL SBBN031!